MCagriCAGLAR/WisconsinMadisonUniversityWebsiteDesignExample/README.md

 THIS DESIGN IS USED FOR THE PROJECT HOMEWORK FOR THE WEB DESIGN COURSE OF COMPUTER ENGINEERING DEPARTMENT OF KOCAELI UNIVERSITY ON THE OFFICIAL WEB SITE OF UNIVERSITY OF WISCONSIN - MADISON.
 THERE IS NO OFFICAL VALIDITY.

 # HOW TO USE
-You can download Sample Webpages and open files with a Browser ( Google Chrome, Mozilla, Safari etc. ).
-Right click on webpage and choose "View Page Source" you will see the HTML/CSS codes.
+You can see Sample Webpages HTML/CSS codes in WisconsinMadisonUniversityWebsiteDesignExample directory.
+CSS Codes are in the stiller.css folder.

 # Available Pages
 - Index